dotnet/AspNetCore.Docs/aspnetcore/fundamentals/websockets.md

 These supported features are available in Kestrel on all HTTP/2 enabled platforms.
 The version negotiation is automatic in browsers and Kestrel, so no new APIs are needed.

-.NET 7 introduced Websockets over HTTP/2 support for Kestrel, SignalR JavaScript client and SignalR with Blazor WebAssembly.
+.NET 7 introduced Websockets over HTTP/2 support for Kestrel, the SignalR JavaScript client, and SignalR with Blazor WebAssembly.

 > [!NOTE]
 > HTTP/2 WebSockets use CONNECT requests rather than GET, so your own routes and controllers may need updating.
-> Chrome and Edge have HTTP/2 WebSockets enabled by default, and you can enable it in FireFox on the about:config page with the network.http.spdy.websockets flag.
+> Chrome and Edge have HTTP/2 WebSockets enabled by default, and you can enable it in FireFox on the `about:config` page with the `network.http.spdy.websockets` flag.

 WebSockets were originally designed for HTTP/1.1 but have since been adapted to work over HTTP/2.